 Function: To formulate and administer policy relating to the academic status of students including matters concerning probation, honors, requirements for graduation, acceleration, and leave of absence; to determine the academic status of each student on the basis of the record, reports of instructors, the opinion of the faculty in the major, and any other relevant data; and to give any instructions and advice which seem necessary or advisable.

-Membership: Three faculty members, at least one tenured and none of whom may be a member of CAFR, appointed to serve three-year terms; the Associate Dean of the Faculty (student academic affairs) and/or a designated representative, the Registrar and/or a designated representative, and two students selected by SGA to be appointed each year to serve a one-year term.
-Additional staff may join the meeting at the request of the Chair, the Associate Dean of the Faculty (student academic affairs), or the Registrar.
+Membership: Three faculty members, at least one tenured and none of whom may be a member of CAFR, appointed to serve three-year terms; the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs and/or a designated representative, the Registrar and/or a designated representative, and two students selected by SGA to be appointed each year to serve a one-year term.
+Additional staff may join the meeting at the request of the Chair, the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs, or the Registrar.
 Such staff may include representatives from the Office of Academic Advising, the Registrar, or Off-Campus Study and Exchanges.
 This expanded participation in CAS meetings can occur only with the consent of the regular CAS membership.
-Those voting on CAS are the three faculty members, the Associate Dean of the Faculty (student academic affairs) or a designated representative, the Registrar or a designated representative, and the two students.
+Those voting on CAS are the three faculty members, the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs or a designated representative, the Registrar or a designated representative, and the two students.

 m.
 FACULTY ADVISORY BOARD (FAB) — Appointed